mac-comp128-f22/project-template-shared-repo-zebra-cakes/README.md

 5. If you want to remove a value you inputted, you can press the "remove" button which will be next to the input box.

 7. VOILA!
 On the next screen you will see your inputs being added to the binary search tree which will be sorted by the method you chose in the first step.
-You will also see each of the traversals represented in array form.
+If you are DONE adding / removing inputs from your tree, you can press the traversals button which will lock you out of adding or removing, and will display your traversals on screen.

 # Steps to test our project